pinetree408/VFT/VFT/README.md

     + VFTTree.java => texture tree view part

 ##Parsing module
 The main file of Parsing module is "parser.java" file.
 The main class is "parser" defined in "parser.java".

 ###[First]
-When parser's construct call "parser()" is created in filter's construct call "Filter()", "xml_parsing()" and "log_parsing()" functions are performed.
+When parser's construct call "parser()" is created in filter's construct call,   "Filter()", "xml_parsing()" and "log_parsing()" functions are performed.
 These two functions are received log files in "logs" directory.
 The input log files are located in "logs".
 Each logs path is mathced "ArchitectureFileName" and "LogFileName" variable.

 ###[Second]
 "xml_parsing()" sets "parsed_Arch" variable with xml parser in java library & architecture file.
 "parsed_Arch" consists of "Arch_channel" classes.
 The "Arch_Channel" class is for Architecture Spec file.
 So the "parsed_Arch" variable in type of "ArrayList of class Arch_Channel" is filled by parsing Archtecture Spec file.

 "log_parsing()" sets "parsed_LogData" variable with pattern & matcher in java library & log file.
 "parsed_LogData" consists of "LogData" classes.
 The "LogData" class is for log file.
 So the "parsed_LogData" variable in type of "ArrayList of class LogData" is filled by parsing log file.

 ###[Third]
 If you want to change the log files, you should set *ArchitectureFileName* and *LogFileName* variable.
 If you want to change parsing rule, you should change "xml_parsing()" and "log_parsing()" function.

 "xml_parsing()" function just use java xml parsing library.
 So, If you change your architecture file's rule. you should change attribute's & tag's name
 ```

 		// Example of architecture parser in "xml_parsing()" function